JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/reduce-clutter/index.md

 leadin: |
   *You don't have to use all those tools.
 Let's turn them off.*

-  By default, PyCharm has lots of features visible and available.
+  By default, GoLand has lots of features visible and available.
   As you learn your way around, you want to give more space to the editor and focus on your coding.